 We believe that everyone can make a difference.
 As a community of different beliefs, backgrounds, and religious and non-religious worldviews, Habitat brings people together to celebrate our diversity and honor our shared commitment to the common good.

-Contact Karen Hernandez, Faith & Community Partnerships Manager, to see how your congregation can get involved.
+Contact Karen Hernandez, Faith Partnerships Manager, to see how your faith community can get involved.

 Turn values into vision and mission!
 When generosity and service go hand in hand, you make a tangible difference you will see and an impact your community will feel.